 - They are too busy to write the speech.

-Whether you thrive on public speaking or fear it, whether you are a novice or an old pro, we can write your speech.
+Whether public speaking excites you or terrifies you, whether you are a novice or an old pro, we can write your speech.

 Speakers hire ghostwriters when they are not good at writing.

 The most obvious reason to hire a speechwriter is if you are not good at writing.
 And that is an excellent reason.
 You have been asked to speak because you are an expert at something.
 Unless you are speaking at a writers conference, you were probably not chosen for your writing expertise.